 A dog attack is a devastating experience for victims, often resulting in physical and psychological injuries.
 If you suffer injuries from a dog attack in Naperville, the animal’s owner may be held responsible for your medical bills, lost wages, and emotional distress.

-The experienced Naperville dog bite attorneys at Agruss Law Firm can provide you with legal advice by reviewing your dog bite claim.
-We can determine if you have grounds to file a personal injury claim against the dog’s owner and help you seek maximum compensation for your injuries.
+The experienced Naperville dog bite attorneys at Mike Agruss Law can provide you with legal advice by reviewing your dog bite claim.
+We can determine if you have grounds to file a personal injury claim in Naperville against the dog’s owner and help you seek maximum compensation for your injuries.

 How Common Are Dog Bites?